Be sure to scroll through this page to see all of the amazing ways HLS Staff contributed to Culture Fest 2022!

 Read Wendy’s poems

-In our Storytelling Workshop 4 HLS Colleagues presented their stories and poems from their culture.
-Desne Crossley shared two of her own short stories: “Tough Boys on the Red Line” and “Working.”
-Both of these stories explore cultural diversity tensions.
-Netta Davis shared a Jewish children’s folktale.
-Sama ElBannan shared two of her poems in Egyptian Arabic.
+In our Storytelling Workshop 3 HLS Colleagues presented their stories and poems from their culture.
+Desne Crossley shared two of her own short stories.
+Sama ElBannan shared a poem about the war in Ukraine.
 John Silano shared four of his own poems.

 Chardina Choate, Development